evanalexandre/snmp_lightcheck/README.md

 # snmp_lightcheck
-Check light levels for a list of node-ports
+SNMP poll light levels for a list of Cisco IOS node-ports